 Statement from Options

-As the COVID-19 response evolving, Options is working to those we serve and our staff members safe and healthy.
-Governor Brown ordered the cancellation of large gatherings and meetings in which people cannot stay three feet apart.
+As the COVID-19 response is evolving, Options is working to keep those we serve and our staff members safe and healthy.
+Governor Brown ordered the cancellation of large gatherings and meetings in which people cannot stay at least six feet apart.
 She has asked organizations to limit in-person meetings and reduce travel, and the CDC recommends that people stay home as much as possible and avoid gatherings.

 The risk: If the virus spreads to too many people too rapidly, the healthcare system will be overburdened, and critical resources and equipment will not available to everyone.
 While the risk of serious illness is low for many people, those who are vulnerable due to age (over 60) or underlying health conditions (respiratory illness, compromised immune system, diabetes, among others) are at greater risk.